 "Cold brushes are finishing tools that smooth hair," says Ghanima Abdullah, a cosmetologist and hair expert at The Right Hairstyles.
 "They are not meant to straighten the hair like heat brushes, and can even be used on curls,” Abdullah explains.
-These tools work by adding moisture and flattening the hair cuticle, which is pretty much the opposite of how heat works (heat opens your hair cuticle).
-When the cold flattens it, the cuticle is sealed, which is how the cryotherapy is able to reduce frizz, increase shine, and encourage hair growth.
+These tools are meant to work by adding moisture and flattening the hair cuticle.
+The idea is that when the cold flattens it, the cuticle is sealed, which is how the cryotherapy is meant to reduce frizz, increase shine, and encourage hair growth.

 If you have been experiencing any kind of hair loss, this could be a game changer.
 A 2017 study found cryotherapy is an effective treatment for alopecia patches—and it’s a simple and non-invasive option.
 "It can be considered as a meaningful therapeutic modality for alopecia areata, especially when the disease status is mild, or the conventional AA treatment is not applicable,” the study concludes.

-Cryotherapy is hydrating, as it grabs moisture from your environment and seals it into your air.
+Cryotherapy is meant to be hydrating, promising to grab moisture from your environment and seal it into your air.
 That said, if you hair in prone to oiliness, don't use it every day, or try balancing your moisture levels with weekly protein treatments.
 That’s not to say that cryotherapy shouldn’t be used daily.
-In order to see results, you’ll most likely need to do it at for a few weeks before you really notice a difference.
+In order to see results, you’ll most likely need to do it for a few weeks before you really notice a difference.

 Babyliss' Pro CryoCare The Cold Brush is a popular option, as well as products from smaller companies like the Perfect Finish Ice Cold Treatment and the Frozen Flat Iron from CIC Beauty.
-The Cold Brush cools, moisturizes, and untangles while it brushes your hair.
+The Cold Brush promises to cool, moisturize, and untangle while it brushes your hair.
 It goes down to 32 degrees, so while it won’t freeze your hair, you’ll notice the chill.